Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

   - Laminations of striate cortex match with differences in receptive fields.
 - It’s theorized that the brain processes an object’s shape, motion, and color in parallel pathways.
 - The striate cortex is the same as V1.
-- Dorsal stream: analysis of visual motion and visual control of action.
+- *Dorsal stream*: analysis of visual motion and visual control of action.
-- Ventral stream: perception of the visual world and object recognition.
+- *Ventral stream*: perception of the visual world and object recognition.
 - If the visual system does a lot of parallel processing, when and where is the information integrated and combined?

 ## Chapter 11: The Auditory and Vestibular Systems

-- Audition: sense of hearing.
+- *Audition*: sense of hearing.
-- Vestibular system: sense of balance.
+- *Vestibular system*: sense of balance.
 - We can hear between 20 Hz and 20,000 Hz.
-- Pitch: the frequency or tone of a sound wave.
+- *Pitch*: the frequency or tone of a sound wave.
-- Intensity: the loudness of a sound wave.
+- *Intensity*: the loudness of a sound wave.
-- Pinna: the outside part of the ear that helps us better collect sounds from ahead than from behind.
+- *Pinna*: the outside part of the ear that helps us better collect sounds from ahead than from behind.
 - Sounds follows the path from
   - Pinna → Auditory canal → Eardrum → Ossicles → Oval window → Cochlea
 ![Figure 11.3]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure11-3.png" | absolute_url }})
 - Medial geniculate nucleus (MGN).
 - The oval window is used to transfer the vibrations of sound into vibrations in fluid.
 There’s also another window called the round window to bulge when the fluid is vibrated.
 - Why doesn’t the eardrum connect directly to the cochlea?
 It’s because sound waves aren’t powerful enough to move the fluid in the cochlea and it requires the ossicles to provide amplification.
-- Attenuation reflex: when a loud sound is heard, muscles contract to make the ossicles more rigid.
+- *Attenuation reflex*: when a loud sound is heard, muscles contract to make the ossicles more rigid.
 - Possible functions of the attenuation reflex
   - Adapt the ear to continuous sounds at high intensities.
   - Protect the ear from loud sounds.